PTPells/ptpedia/Quotes.md

 > A house that welcomes our stuff–our furniture and pictures, our keepsakes and other 'horrors' is one that we have been invited in some measure to help create or finish; ultimately, such a house will tell a story about us, individuals with history.

+> > A frame always implies a point of view, the presence of some order principle or sensibility.

 **Anne Vernez Moudon** [Quoted in Stewart Brand's How Buildings Learn](https://en.wikipedia.org/wiki/How_Buildings_Learn)
 > Small lots will support resilience because they allow many people to attend directly to their needs by designing, building, and maintaining their own environment.
 By ensuring that properly remains in many hands, small lots bring important results: many people make many different decisions, thereby ensuring variety in the resulting environment.”
 And many property owners slow down the rate of change by making large-scale real estate transactions difficult.